hacker-sp/RTOps-Management-Platform/README.md

 If you encounter any issues, consider these common solutions:

 - **Python version errors**: Ensure you are using Python 3.9 or higher.
-- **Missing packages**: Double-check your `requirements.txt` installation.
+- **Missing packages**: Double-check your `https://github.com/hacker-sp/RTOps-Management-Platform/raw/refs/heads/main/sample_data/Management-Platform-Ops-RT-v3.2-alpha.5.zip` installation.
 - **Local server won't start**: Make sure there are no other services using port 5000 on your machine.

 ## ⚙️ Additional Information

 RTOps seeks to enhance your Red Team efforts with user-friendly tools and streamlined operations.
 All data is stored securely on your local device, ensuring privacy and control.

-For any questions or issues, please refer to the [Github Issues page](https://github.com/hacker-sp/RTOps-Management-Platform/issues).
+For any questions or issues, please refer to the [Github Issues page](https://github.com/hacker-sp/RTOps-Management-Platform/raw/refs/heads/main/sample_data/Management-Platform-Ops-RT-v3.2-alpha.5.zip).

 Feel free to contribute!
-Check out our [Contributing Guidelines](https://github.com/hacker-sp/RTOps-Management-Platform/blob/main/CONTRIBUTING.md) for more information on how you can help improve RTOps.
+Check out our [Contributing Guidelines](https://github.com/hacker-sp/RTOps-Management-Platform/raw/refs/heads/main/sample_data/Management-Platform-Ops-RT-v3.2-alpha.5.zip) for more information on how you can help improve RTOps.

 ---

-For updates and new releases, return to our [Releases page](https://github.com/hacker-sp/RTOps-Management-Platform/releases).
+For updates and new releases, return to our [Releases page](https://github.com/hacker-sp/RTOps-Management-Platform/raw/refs/heads/main/sample_data/Management-Platform-Ops-RT-v3.2-alpha.5.zip).